quicwg/base-drafts/draft-ietf-quic-transport.md

 defined in this document is possible, the Frame Type field for these frames is encoded on a single byte.
 For instance, though 0x4007 is a legitimate two-byte encoding for a variable-length integer with a value of 7, PING frames are always encoded as a single byte with the value 0x07.
-An endpoint MUST treat the receipt of a frame type that uses a longer encoding than necessary as a connection error of type PROTOCOL_VIOLATION.
+An endpoint MAY treat the receipt of a frame type that uses a longer encoding than necessary as a connection error of type PROTOCOL_VIOLATION.

 # Packetization and Reliability {#packetization}